jayozer/snackswap_comics/docs/presentation-2min.md

 ## SECTION 1: The Problem (0:00 - 0:20)

 ### On Screen
-*App in idle state, DR. DRIP mascot visible*
+*App in idle state, DR. HAWLEY mascot visible*

 ### Say This